Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 Therefore, this term is proportional to $\partial_\tau u^2$.
 To estimate $\partial_\tau u^2$, let us first expand the momentum equation, setting $\mu = i$ in \Eq{mom_aux}, as we will do for the full relativistic system in \Sec{rel_hydrodynamics}, and using \Eq{partialt_T0mu} to find

 Then, taking the product of $u^i$ with the momentum equation, and keeping only leading-order terms, we find

 where the leading-order terms in the right-hand side correspond to the work done by the pressure gradient, $\uu \cdot \nab \tilde p$, and the Hubble friction, $\uu \cdot \tff_H$.
 As expected for perfect fluids, the work done by these forces is a reversible process and, hence, it does not produce entropy \cite{2008Kundu}.
-Plugging \Eq{dt_u2} back into \Eqs{partialt_T00}{partialt_T0mu}, the correct subrelativistic limit of $\partial_\tau \tilde T^{0\mu}$ can be found, taking into account the contribution from $\partial_\tau u^2$,
+Plugging \Eq{dt_u2} back into \Eqq{partialt_T0muu}, the correct subrelativistic limit of $\partial_\tau \tilde T^{0\mu}$ can be found, taking into account the contribution from $\partial_\tau u^2$,

-\EEqss{dt_u2}{T0i_dt} show that neglecting the next-to-leading order term $r^2$ in the time derivatives of the stress-energy tensor components in \Eq{T0mu_r2} is only justified in the subrelativistic limit when $\cs^2 \ll 1$ but not for a generic $\cs^2 \sim {\cal O} (1)$.
+\EEqs{dt_u2}{T0mu_dt} show that neglecting the next-to-leading order term $r^2$ in the time derivatives of the stress-energy tensor components in \Eq{T0mu_r2} is only justified in the subrelativistic limit when $\cs^2 \ll 1$ but not for a generic $\cs^2 \sim {\cal O} (1)$.
 Substituting this term back in the energy and momentum conservation equations, we find

-This set of equations is equivalent to the one presented in the introduction; see \Eqs{cont_summary_nonrel}{mom_summary_nonrel}, in the absence of external forces (only the Hubble friction has been included so far).
+with the corrections found indicated in red.
+This set of equations is equivalent to the one presented in the introduction; cf.~\Eqq{summary_nonrel}, in the absence of external forces (only the Hubble friction has been included so far).
 They generalize the set of equations used in previous work to values of the speed of sound different than $\cs^2 = \third$ but still relativistic, i.e., $\cs^2 \sim {\cal O} (1)$, introducing terms that break conformal invariance, i.e., Hubble friction $\tilde f^\mu_H$.
-For all values $\cs^2 \neq 0$, these expressions include corrections to the energy and momentum equations with respect to previous work in the subrelativistic limit (cf.~\Eqs{continuity_new}{momentum_new} for a radiation-dominated fluid).
+For all values $\cs^2 \neq 0$, these expressions include corrections to the energy and momentum equations with respect to previous work in the subrelativistic limit (cf.~\Eqq{eqs_new} for a radiation-dominated fluid).

 Using an appropriate subrelativistic limit of the stress-energy tensor components, the subrelativistic Euler equations in their non-conservation form, explicitly describing the dynamics of the comoving energy density $\tilde \rho$ and the velocity field $\uu$, have been found.
 In the next section, we compute the relativistic version of the conservation laws in the non-conservation form.